If a customer is disappointed with a product or service, what is the likelihood they take their frustrations to social media?

 Remember the rules of human psychology: People are more likely to share something negative than something positive.
 According to our customer reviews statistics roundup, 82 percent of customers look for negative reviews to influence their opinions.

 If you have more negative than positive mentions under the “Analytics” tab of your social media monitoring software, this is not a communication crisis, but rather a working process that you just need to resolve efficiently and quickly.

 At a minimum, classify negative messages into categories, determine the types of negativity (constructive, emotional, trolling), draw up a disaster plan (scheme for the transfer of mentions requiring reaction to the appropriate specialists of your company), and develop scenarios (not scripts) of communication with dissatisfied customers.

 Negative customer feedback is an opportunity to find out about problems directly – bypassing opinion polls and costly analytical research.
-In social networks, users say everything they think, not what you want to hear.
+In social networks and review platforms, users say everything they think, and that's not always what you want to hear.
 This is an opportunity to make your products, services, and your business better.